daverajSingh/Sky-Bootcamp-Project/README.md

 1. Firstly, `cd frontend` to be within the react project directory.
 2. Then type `npm install` in your terminal.
 This will install any libraries and plugins required to run the react project.
-3. Then type `npm run serve-json`.
-This will serve the json files using json-server.
-In the terminal you'll receive the end points for the different routes (NB - this is only for the MVP, as we will have these routes in a mysql backend).
-4. Finally, in new terminal instance type `npm run dev` to run the project.
+3. Finally, in new terminal instance type `npm run dev` to run the project.
 In the terminal, you will receive a url that will show the local running instance of the project.
-5. Add a .env file in the same directory as vite.config.js and keep this environment variable `VITE_API_BASE_URL=<BACKEND_API_BASE_URL>`.
+4. Add a .env file in the same directory as vite.config.js and keep this environment variable `VITE_API_BASE_URL=<BACKEND_API_BASE_URL>`.
 For example `VITE_API_BASE_URL=http://example.com:XXXX`

 ### Backend